Brief us your requirements below, and let's connect

 The top factors you should keep in mind include:

-It ticks the four boxes we have mentioned above, and it is the perfect middle ground between learning Java and Python.
+It ticks the four boxes we have mentioned above, and it is the perfect middle ground that bridges the learning differences between Java and Python.

 This is not to say that it is better than other languages, but it is the number one skill hiring managers want to see today.

 Python is last in this recommendation because of its simplicity.